Award Winning Specialist Clinic

 Ovarian cysts often form when the follicle that normally releases an egg doesn’t open, causing a build-up of fluid to form a cyst.
 Ovarian cysts can also develop if the follicle releases the egg and doesn’t close properly, therefore collecting fluid.
 Most ovarian cysts occur naturally and go away in a few months without needing any treatment.
 An ovarian cyst usually only causes symptoms if it splits (ruptures), is very large or blocks the blood supply to the ovaries.
 If this happens, seek urgent medical advice.

 Ovarian cysts occur most often in people who are still menstruating.
 Ovarian cysts are associated with an increased risk of cancer when they occur after menopause.

 Pilar cysts are skin-coloured, benign lumps that form on the skin’s surface.
-They are not cancerous, but they can grow to a size which can cause a person discomfort.
+They are not cancerous, but they can grow to a size that can cause a person discomfort.